russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Handling Bad User Input.md

 ![Screenshot 2024-01-30 at 8.19.14 PM.png](/img/user/Media/Screenshot%202024-01-30%20at%208.19.14%E2%80%AFPM.png)

 Then, when bad input is provided, we can gracefully stop the conversion, and show an appropriate error message.

+> [!IMPORTANT]
+>
+> The core purpose of the `guard` statement is provide a graceful early exit from a section of logic that has received bad input.
+>
+> When a `guard` statement is in a command-line program we can use the `exit` command to stop program execution.
+>
+> When a `guard` statement is inside a function we use the `return` statement to  stop running the function.

 ## Apply to Guessing Game